beiji-ma/matrixone-internals/docs/chapter_3_oid_is_everything.md

 ### 3.7 Room for Modernization?

+Before we talk about modernization, let’s revisit a subtle but fascinating detail about how MatrixOne assigns OIDs.

+When creating a new business object, the engine often sends **four simultaneous insert statements** to the internal `lxoid` table.
+The purpose is not to store four objects — but to preemptively reserve a usable OID.

+This “multi-insert for OID” trick likely reflects a kind of **fault-tolerant design**: instead of waiting for a round-trip retry if one insert fails, the engine sends four at once and uses the first successful result, discarding the rest.

+Some might worry about waste — but in PLM systems, object creation is infrequent compared to internet-scale workloads.
+And unused rows can always be cleaned up during maintenance windows.

 While the “multi-insert for OID” approach reflects a solid high-availability mindset, modern distributed systems may favor:

 - Background allocation pools